tikeysus/learning_diary/comp_sci/comp_networking/daily_notes/day6.md

 - Can guarantee minimum transmission rates (some applications require a minimum bandwidth).
 - Used for real - time applications such as telephony or multiplayer games.

-**TCP/IP refers to a class of transfer layer protocols among which both TCP and UDP are included..**
+**TCP/IP refers to a class of transfer layer protocols among which both TCP and UDP are included.**

 **Browsers are responsible for implementing the client side of the HTTP(S) protocol.**

 # Types of Connections